 Kinesiology tape can help re-train muscles that have lost function or that have gotten used to an unhealthy way of working.

-For example, kinesiology taping can be used to correct posture in your .
-And a supports using it to help stroke patients improve the way they walk.
+For example, kinesiology taping can be used to correct posture in your head and neck.

 Physical therapists think this may be because having the strange sensation of tape on your skin can make you more aware of how you’re standing or moving.